foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.20 - 2014/07/?? =

+* Feature - use share="Title;URL" to specify a custom URL for sharing using the video sharing buttons.
+Use "no" and "yes" to enable/disabled the sharing on the video.
+* Fix - admin JavaScript check made less scary - it only shows up if you hover the player (and the JavaScript is broken of course)
+* Fix - relative video paths were not respecting HTTP/HTTPS preference
+* Fix - video checker won't work in IE 9 - added a warnings abou that
+* Pro - YouTube support added!
+* Pro - Vimeo splash screen parsing (re-save your post to take effect)

 = 2.2.19 - 2014/07/21 =

 * Fix - missing controlbar="no" option for shortcode added